 Depending on what type of Content Management System (CMS software) you are using, you can download plugins or modules that can automatically generate a sitemap for you.
 It is suggested to always generate a sitemap automatically to avoid having syntax errors, and also to avoid forgetting to add URLs.

-Creating a WordPress Sitemap
+Creating a Sitemap for your WordPress Site

 Submitting your XML sitemap to Search Engines